Major Weight Loss and Significant Spinal Surgery Recoveries: Dawn Bryant, 140 pounds lighter after one year and defining strong

 I wanted to succeed because everyone else knew I could.
 It made me believe I could control my eating with Jason’s guidance.
 It made me believe I didn’t need to make midnight runs to McDonalds.
 It made me believe I didn’t need to build every single day around three rich and elaborate meals.
 It made me believe I could clock, literally, hundreds of hours on the Stairmaster for about six months.
 It made me believe that I was actually strong enough to train six days each week.
 It made me believe I could actually run several miles.

 In my time with Bodies by Burgoon, I’ve not only become very healthy and fit, I’ve become more me than I’ve ever been.
 And I love that.
 It’s freeing.
 It’s empowering.
 I’m stronger physically, emotionally, and mentally than I’ve ever been in my life.
 I’ve experienced the truest most genuine in friendship and encouragement.
 The gym and the people burst a well of passion inside of me that I didn’t know existed.
 And, I can’t turn it off.
-I want people to experience what I’ve experienced.
+I want people to experience a transformation of strength like what I’ve experienced.
 And I’ll do anything to make it happen.